 Investing in the rail network: The investment framework

 The 2010 Investment Framework provides a means for infrastructure projects to be approved, specified and delivered outside of the periodic review process.
 ORR reviews and approves the Investment Framework, which is used by the UK and Scottish governments and third parties to invest in the network.
-It contains guidance on the process for investment, the role of respective parties, and remedies for any issues that arise.
+It contains ORR's policy and guidelines, setting out the legislation and processes for anyone who wishes to invest in the rail industry, including the role of respective parties and remedies for any issues that arise.
 It also includes standard template agreements that can be used.
 Please note that the framework is only relevant to Network Rail - not High Speed 1 (HS1) or local railways.

 What are the template agreements?